mne-tools/mne-docker/README.md

 3. `mne-tools/mne-python-plot`: adds 2D and 3D plotting capabilities to the `mne-python-jupyter` image.

 Several versions of the image are stored that correspond to different MNE-Python versions.
-Images are also build with from the main branch of MNE-Python, these contain _dev_ in the name.
+This allows you to specify which version of MNE-Python you wish to run.
+Additionally, if you wish to use the latest development version, you can specify the `main` branch.
 For example:

-* `mne-tools/mne-python:0.23.0` would contain the minimal installation with MNE-Python version 0.23.0.
+* `mne-tools/mne-python:latest` would use the latest released MNE-Python version, for example v0.23.0.
-* `mne-tools/mne-python-plot:latest` would contain the plotting capable image with  the latest MNE-Python release version.
+* `mne-tools/mne-python:0.23.0` would use the MNE-Python version 0.23.0.
+* `mne-tools/mne-python:main` would use the main branch from the MNE repository, and would contain the development version of MNE-Python.

 ## Building images